“Wherever you go, go with all your heart” – Confucius

 I think the things I love most about road trips is the quality time you get to spend with your travelling companions in the car, the scenery (South Africa is a beautiful country) and the journey.

 I love flying as well.
-Most people think me strange but the take-off is my favourite part of the flight.
+Most people think me strange, but the take-off is my favourite part of the flight.
 I also love airports.
-I love that I am surrounded by such a mix of people nd cultures at any point in time and it’s always a vibe.
-I love flying because it takes me to such distant destinations which have different cultures to be experienced.
+I love that I am surrounded by such a mix of people and cultures at any point in time, and it’s always a vibe.
+I love flying because it takes me to such distant destinations that have different cultures to experience.

 It has always been a dream of mine to let my son experience all the major forms of transport at least once.
 He has flown, taken a long distance bus trip to Port Elizabeth (once was enough!) and had a train ride to Inchanga although we need to do that trip again but in the steam engine.
 Next up is a cruise.
 My aim is for that to happen in the next year or two.
 We were supposed to tick that off last year but covid got in the way.